holepunchto/pear-electron/DEVELOPMENT.md

 npm install
 ```

-With **pear-electron** as the current working directory, dependencies can be installed.
+With the UI Library as the current working directory, dependencies can be installed.

 ```bash
 cd path/to/local/pear-electron